2020 Shelby Mustang GT500 Not Coming To Europe

 Gallery: 2020 Ford Shelby GT500

-The Mustang – a.k.a. world’s best-selling sports coupe in the world for four straight years – is actually gaining in popularity in Europe where Ford sold 2,300 units in the first quarter of 2019 or 27% more than in Q1 2018.
+The Mustang – a.k.a. world’s best-selling sports coupe for four straight years – is actually gaining in popularity in Europe where Ford sold 2,300 units in the first quarter of 2019 or 27% more than in Q1 2018.
 Ford is even giving Euro customers a special edition in the form of the Mustang55 to mark 55 years since the first generation debuted back in 1964.

 The GT500 is not the only Mustang that Ford has decided not to sell in Europe as the GT350 is also officially not sold over there, although you can still get one (or the GT350R) from German tuner and importer Geiger Cars.
 From Cadillac Escalades to Dodge Durangos, the company is importing quite a few U.S. products, so we won’t be too surprised if the GT500 will eventually be added to the lineup.